Colorado Mesa and CU Boulder Win Team Omniums at Collegiate Mountain Bike Nationals

 After a long weekend, the team omniums were finally decided after the completion of all 9 events.
 Colorado Mesa University won taking the Varsity title from Fort Lewis College.
 There was only a 4 point difference between the two teams.
 Brevard College took the last step on the podium.

-The University of Colorado Boulder almost kept a perfect score until the Men's Downhill race where they placed second.
+The club category is broken down into two divisions.
+In D1, the University of Colorado Boulder almost kept a perfect score until the Men's Downhill race where they placed second.
 With several team wins under their belt from previous years, CU Boulder adds another title to the collection with 712 points.
-Colorado State University ended up in second with 565 points and the Colorado School of Mines finished only 21 points back in third.
+Colorado State University ended up in second with 565 points and Cal Poly SLO finished 67 points behind.
+In D2, the Colorado School of Mines wins with US Air Force Academy in second, and University of Denver in third.

 It was a great weekend of racing for all the colleges.
 Next up on the Collegiate National Championship calendar is Cyclocross Nationals December 12-13 in Lakewood, WA.